Rountree Records – Eastern North Carolina

 [North Carolina Digital Archives MARS ID 12.97.
 Also in North Carolina Genealogical Society Journal, Vol. 15, No. 2, p79.]

 Dobbs records are lost.
-It was carved out of Johnston County in 1758 and part fo Craven was added to it in 1764.
+It was carved out of Johnston County in 1758 and part of Craven was added to it in 1764.
 It was later divided into Wayne, Lenoir, Greene and part of Jones.

 7 November 1769.
 Deed: Cader Rountree of Dobbs County in NC to John White of Perquimans County, 50 acres …beginning at John Winslows line on New Begun Creek Swamp running up th said Swamp to the fork , up th fork of said Swamp until it contains fifty acres and no more… Signed” Cader (his “K” mark) Rountree.
 Witness: John (x) New, Silas White.
 [Perquimans County Deed Book H, Item 95.]